What does a content engineer do?

 Honest trade-offs even when it does work:

-• Con: fine-tuning is awkward.
+- Con: fine-tuning takes some getting used to.
 Editing the MDX directly means you're not seeing the styled view.
 Editing via Claude conversation means describing the change rather than seeing it.
+There are ways around this if you're willing to add a tool to the stack, but I haven't found it necessary.

 Tech stack.
 MDX · Next.js · GitHub · Vercel · Claude Code